Ed.D. in Leadership

 - Total Credit Hours: 55

-The Leadership Program (Ed.D.) seeks to develop doctoral candidates who are effective, ethical, and diverse leaders seeking to maximize achievement in schools and other organizations.
-Skill applications serve as the connection between knowledge and inquiry skills developed in the core curriculum and research courses and the increasingly complex world of restructured practice and school or organizational improvement.
-Students work with their advisors to select a cognate area that fits with their professional and academic goals.
-Cognate areas include: Organizational Leadership, Curriculum Leadership, Technology Leadership, and Higher Education Leadership.
-Students working in the P-12 setting who wish to add-on a professional Leadership certificate may do so in consultation with their advisor.
+The doctoral program in leadership (Ed.D.) develops capable, ethical, and diverse leaders who wish to effectively lead 21st century educational institutions and other organizations.
+This program connects the knowledge and inquiry skills developed in the core curriculum and research courses to the increasingly complex world of restructuring and organizational improvement.
+Students work with their academic advisor to select a cognate area that best fits their professional and academic goals.
+Cognates include: Organizational Leadership, Curriculum Leadership, Technology Leadership, Higher Education Leadership, and Special Education Leadership.

 Program of Study